gwillgues/EMET/README.md

 # EMET
-A list of Microsoft Enhanced Mitigation Experience Toolkit (EMET) related software/configurations, along with other notes
+A list of Microsoft Exploit Guard related software/configurations, along with other notes.
+Primarily process mitigation config.

 You can apply these settings to your Windows system by running the following commands, or by running the ```install.ps1``` script.
 Note that both require Administrator privileges.